thevickypedia/filebrowser/README.md

 - `allowPrivateIP` - Boolean flag to allow private IP address of the host machine.
 - `allowPublicIP`- Boolean flag to allow public IP address of the host machine.

+* **Multifactor Authentication** MFA has been implemented using TOTP which significantly improves security by adding a second layer of verification to the authenticate the server.
+* To generate a TOTP token, run ``python thevickypedia_scripts/otp.py``, and scan the ``totp_qr.png`` using any authenticator app.

 > These changes significantly improve the security posture of a basic authentication mechanism.

 **File Details:**